fkohl04/expiration-monitoring/README.md

 Monitoring of artifacts that are able to expire in a JVM service using Micrometer.

+In [Motivation.md](./Motivation.md) you can read about the reasons why this library was implemented and what it can help you with.

 ## Quickstart

 The fastest way to test the functionality of this repository is to build the